 Many students are being financially affected by the coronavirus crisis due, for example, to losing a job or having a reduction in self-employed income.
 In most cases students can continue to get student funding.
 In some cases they may also be eligible for universal credit (UC).
-To date, there have been no specific government announcements regarding benefits for students during this crisis.
+There have been no specific government announcements regarding benefits for students during this crisis.
 Therefore, it remains the case that only a minority of students will be eligible for UC, as before.

 Read other for more information on the impacts of the outbreak of coronavirus disease (COVID-19) on benefits.